gwu-libraries/esp/personas/external-researcher.md

 ![headshot](images/external-researcher.jpg)

 ## Characteristics
 The External Researcher wants to access GW ETDs, but she doesn't have access to the ProQuest dissertations database (or doesn't know she has access).
-She discovers relevant dissertation through citation links in science journals, and by Googling.
+She discovers relevant dissertation through references in science journals, and by Googling.
 Once in the ETD system, she wants to comprehensively find all ETDs on her topic.
 The External Researcher is not an expert in the ETD system, and prefers to answer her questions without having to contact a librarian.

 ## Goals
 1. The External Researcher wants ready, open access to GW-produced ETDs.